Just what is “Vitamin” B15 anyway?

 Dr. Roger V. Kendall, currently considered the leading expert in organic biochemistry, has been a pioneer in DMG research and therapeutic applications.
 With over twenty-five years of experience he presently holds seven U.S. Patents and two European Patents, six of them relating to DMG alone!

 Interestingly, it’s the biochemists and chemists that have paved the way in revolutionary health research.
 Such is the case with Dr. Kendall and Dr. Linus Pauling (who did ground-breaking research regarding high-dose Vitamin C therapy.)
 However, despite their contributions to human healthcare as it relates to the biochemical aspects of the human body, these doctors (and so many more) have been shunned by the modern medicine profit machine which includes Big Pharma and insurance companies.

 The following dosages have been shown to be important to human physiological metabolism.

 Based on research, 125 mg – 2500 mg per day in divided doses is most commonly used.
 Although it can be taken with meals or on an empty stomach, it is most often advised to take DMG between meals.
-Because DMG breaks down in the body quickly, it is best to divide the doses throughout the day.
+Because DMG breaks down quickly in the body, it is best to divide the doses throughout the day.

 Research has shown tolerance of upper limits of DMG to be extremely high.
 Doses as high as 6000 mg per day have been taken without any signs of toxicity making DMG is an extremely safe nutrient.